 Sure they don’t need a stroller when you visit the local park, but for many small children they will walk a lot more than back at home.
 Be ready to hire a stroller for all under 5s and some older kids too.
 Hiring is available in all parks but isn’t cheap.
 If you have a stroller, bring it with you!

-Many adults will also find walking at Walt Disney World difficult.
+Many adults will also find walking at Walt Disney World challenging.
 The Orlando heat and humidity can contribute to difficulties.
-If you are older, have arthritis, or have medical issues, you may wish to hire an ECV for your vacation or just for certain days.
+If you are older, have arthritis, or have medical issues, you may wish to hire an ECV for your vacation or just for specific days.
 Further details are available in our Guide to Disabilities at Walt Disney World.

 Only pack essential in your park bag